w7Ali/ReactLearning/Notes/chapter1.md

 - **Component:** A reusable UI piece (like a function).
 - **Props:** Data passed to components to make them dynamic.
 - **Destructuring:** A cleaner way to extract prop values.

-Let me know if you'd like more examples or explanations, brother! 🚀